 We believe that the strong secular trends driving higher online penetration in grocery will be a more important long term business driver than the impact of the COVID-19 pandemic.
-However, we cannot predict how the COVID-19 pandemic will continue to evolve, including volatility in future engagement or retention of customer cohorts acquired during the COVID-19 pandemic or variant outbreaks, and therefore cannot estimate the financial impact of the pandemic on our future results of operations, cash flows, or financial condition.
+However, we cannot predict the extent to which the lingering effects of the COVID-19 pandemic, in particular the associated macroeconomic effects, will impact our business, including volatility in future engagement or retention of customer cohorts acquired during the COVID-19 pandemic or variant outbreaks, and therefore cannot estimate the financial impact of the pandemic on our future results of operations, cash flows, or financial condition.
 For additional details, refer to the section titled "Risk Factors."